jyunderwood/ansible-ruby2/README.md

 # Ansible Ruby 2

 By default will install Ruby 2.2.2 from source with bundler.

-This is not listed on Ansible Galaxy.
-I now use the official [RVM ansible role](https://github.com/rvm/rvm1-ansible), but I wanted to keep this source code available for reference.
+Ruby is installed to `/opt/ruby/2.2.2` with a symlink to `/opt/ruby/current`.
+Will also make symlinks to `/usr/local/bin/` for default executables.

 ## License